Deman-Meshram/Weekly-Lab-Summary/README.md

 ## The Problem

 Lab managers need a complete picture of inventory status every week — not just alerts when things go wrong.
-Without a weekly overview, it's hard to plan ahead, budget for supplies, or catch slow-declining stock before it becomes critical.
+Without a weekly overview, it's hard to plan ahead, budget for supplies, catch slow-declining stock, or track expiring reagents before it becomes a problem.

 Manual weekly inventory checks take 30-60 minutes and are often skipped.